 Workers Compensation Board.
 As a courtesy the Company will advise the Union Representative when it intends to protest an employee’s claim for Workers’ Compensation.

 Workers Compensation Board.
-Before commencing or performing the Consulting Services, the Consultant will obtain and provide to the County a letter or similar document, confirming that the Consultant has an active account that is in good standing from each Worker’s Compensation Board or similar body constituted in accordance with the workers’ compensation legislation of each jurisdiction in Canada in which the Consulting Services will be performed, and that the Consultant has not opted out of workers compensation, where allowed.
+Before commencing or performing the Consulting Services, the Consultant shall obtain and provide to the County a letter or similar document, confirming that the Consultant has an active account that is in good standing from each Worker’s Compensation Board or similar body constituted in accordance with the workers’ compensation legislation of each jurisdiction in Canada in which the Consulting Services will be performed, and that the Consultant has not opted out of workers compensation, where allowed.
 The Consultant shall at all times comply with all the requirements of the Worker’s Compensation Act of Alberta (or equivalent legislation), amendments thereto, or any successor legislation; and shall upon notice by the County, provide evidence satisfactory to the County of said compliance with the Act prior to the commencement of any work resulting from this Agreement (herein defined as “WCB”).